 Spotter comes fully setup to transmit data to our online Dashboard and to get you going we include one year of real-time data transmission, free of charge.
 So all you do is logon to your account and register your new Spotter using the activation codes in the box.
 Once registered, you’re ready to deploy.
 Turn Spotter on and wave data, status updates, and Spotter position will flow to the online Dashboard.
 It’s that simple.

 Spotter comes with a free, one-year global data package (365 days).
-This free data period starts when you activate your Spotter for the first time, or 3 months after the Spotter is shipped to you, whichever comes first, whichever comes first.
+This free data period starts when you activate your Spotter for the first time, or 3 months after the Spotter is shipped to you, whichever comes first.
 The period of use is based on the standard transmission rate in Waves mode, but you will have full access to two-way communication and Track mode, and any new features we would make available during the period your real-time subscription is active.
 If you only use Waves mode, you will have a full 12 months of use covered.
 In Track mode you transmit four times more data, so if you use that a lot the total use time may be reduced accordingly.
 Rest assured, you will never have any surprise fees.
 We keep track of your data use, and will give you a warning when you are about one month out of running out of real-time connectivity.
 At that point you can decide whether you want to extend the real-time connectivity.

 Your remote data package starts on the day you register your Spotter device, or three months after we ship your Spotter to you (whichever comes first), and it expires 365 days later, or earlier depending on your data usage.
 We will give you a heads up when you’re about 1 month out from running out of data service.
 Once expired you have the option to renew or choose to use Spotter without real-time data service.